 But is it whiskey or whisky?
 Most people, especially those who aren’t really whiskey enthusiasts would never really bother with the spelling – but then again, the spelling stands as a determinant from which country the whiskey has been produced.
 In the case that it’s produced by countries like Ireland and the United States, then the spelling would be ‘whiskey.’
 But if it’s produced by countries like Canada, Scotland, India, and Japan, then the spelling would be ‘whisky.’

-While spelling may help you distinguish a whiskey through its origin, there are still several factors at play that will differentiate the various types of this liquor.
+While spelling may help you distinguish a whiskey through its origin, there are still several factors at play that will differentiate the various types of this liquor in the Philippines and across the world.
 These include the grains used in its creation, the distillation process, how long it aged, and what kind of barrel was used.

 How can you differentiate basic whiskey from regional whiskey?